|Reference Desk||9am - 5pm|

 The Répertoire International des Sources Musicales, or RISM, is a worldwide effort to identify and describe sources of music and writings about music from the earliest times through approximately 1850.

-The U.S. RISM office, currently led by Dr. Sarah Adams, came to the Loeb Music Library in 1985.
+The U.S. RISM office, currently led by Christina Linklater, came to the Loeb Music Library in 1985.
 The office collects information from U.S. libraries about music manuscripts, printed music, and libretti from approximately 1580 to 1825.
 It is the principal information center for queries about RISM data from the United States.

 RISM's Central Editorial Office, in Frankfurt, Germany, coordinates contributions to RISM Series A/I and Series A/II projects.
 It also prepares information for both series for publication, and helps coordinate the publication of RISM Series B and C.